Oleh Protasov

 Oleh Valeriyovych Protasov (Олег Валерійович Протасов; born 4 February 1964) is a Ukrainian and Soviet former footballer who played as a striker.
-He was a key member of the Soviet Union national team throughout the 1980s; his 28 goals for the Soviet Union are second in the team's history, behind Oleh Blokhin's 42.
+He was a key member of the Soviet Union national team throughout the 1980s; his 28 goals for the Soviet Union are second in the team's history, behind Oleg Blokhin's 42.
 It should be considered that his first name is often spelled as Oleg on most of international rosters, particularly during his playing career.

-Between October 2014 and March 2015, he was the head coach of Romanian club Astra Giurgiu.

-Playing career

-Club
+Club career

 Oleh Protasov started playing football at the age of 8 years old in his hometown of Dnipropetrovsk in Dnipro Dnipropetrovsk, where he played until 1987.
 In 1987, Protasov moved to play for the Soviet-Ukrainian football giants, Dynamo Kyiv.
 In all, in the Soviet Union, he won the Soviet Championship twice and was named Soviet Footballer of the Year in 1987.
 He scored 125 goals in the Soviet Championship, making him the 8th best scorer of all-time of the Championship.

 Following the fall of the Soviet Union, Oleh Protasov got a chance to play abroad.
 In 1990, he joined Greek side Olympiacos Piraeus.
 Leaving Olympiacos in 1994, he played in Gamba Osaka, Veria FC, and finally Proodeftiki FC, from where he retired in 1999.

-International
+International career

 Protasov played for the Soviet Union 68 times, including at the 1986 and 1990 FIFA World Cups, as well as Euro 88, where he scored two goals.
 He also played one game for the Ukraine national team, in 1994.

 In 1983, Protasov took part in the Summer Spartakiad of the Peoples of the USSR, representing the Ukrainian SSR.